 Milka [mil-ka] as a name for girls is of Latin, Slavic and Hebrew origin, and the meaning of Milka is "rival; laborious; eager; flattering, hardworking; queen".
 Milka is an alternate form of Emily (Latin): feminine of Emil.
 Milka is also a derivative of Ilka (Slavic): writer Ilka Chase.
 Milka is also used as a derivative of Malka (Hebrew).

 (male) Milgue, Milta, ..
 Middle name pairings:

-Milka is an uncommon given name for women.
-Milka is an equivalently rare surname too for all people.
+Milka is an uncommon given name for women but a somewhat popular surname for all people (#89895 out of 150436, Top 60%).
 (2000 U.S. Census)

 Which version is better?with its source forms and related girl names.
 Prominent variation forms of Milka (outside Top 2000) rated in the Top 2000 are Emilia (#145 last year), Emily (#8), Malka (#1331) and Milly.
 Other variants, like Malkie, are seldom used.
 Usage of these forms of Milka was more pronounced in the year 1998 (median #1102) and has become significantly reduced since (#871, 52% less usage).
 Emily has been the most well-known version, though Emilia has become trendy as well.
 (2015 U.S. SSA Records)